gokulmaxi/vantage/README.md

 - add control for keyboard backlight
 - add control power mode
 - add more widgets in tui
-- add control for switching optimus
+- add control for switching optimus enabled dGPU systems
+- add shortcuts

 ## not in scope of project